Steven (Suchan) Dong

 Rensselaer Polytechnic Institute

-Fengyan Li is an Associate Professor at Rensselaer Polytechnic Institute.
+Fengyan Li is a Professor at Rensselaer Polytechnic Institute.
 She received her BS (1997) and MS (2000) degrees in Computational Mathematics from Peking University, and her PhD degree in Applied Mathematics from Brown University in 2004.
 Prior to Rensselaer, she was a postdoc at University of South Carolina.
 Li’s research interests and activities are in the design, analysis and applications of accurate and robust numerical methods, especially discontinuous Galerkin methods, with applications including electromagnetism, fluid dynamics, astrophysics, and plasma physics etc. The methods often preserve important physical properties and structures of the solutions, such as divergence-free constraint, positivity-preserving/maximum-principle-preserving/well-balanced/energy-stable or energy-conserving properties, as well as the asymptotic-preserving property in the presence of multiple scales.
 Li was a recipient of Alfred P. Sloan Research Fellowship, and currently serves on the editorial boards of SIAM Journal on Scientific Computing.

 Professor in Numerical Analysis